raverkamp/oraclescripter/readme.txt

    connectiondesc, must be given if no conenction descriptor on commandline

 schemas
-  optional comma separated list of schema names, for each schema name <schema> there must be an entry <schema>.connection each schema will get its own directory the name is <schema>
+  optional comma separated list of schema names
+    either: for each schema name <schema>  there must be an entry <schema>.connection
+    or: there is a connection entry and this connection has acces to the dba views each schema will get its own directory the name is <schema>

 directory